Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Required secrets: Azure Data Lake.
 Storage location: Personal access token.
 - [x] Required secrets: Shared Access Authorization token.
 Storage location: Azure Storage with HTTPS access.
 - [ ] Required secrets: Azure Storage with HTTPS access.
 Storage location: Certificate.

-### Your team uses Azure Pipelines to deploy applications.
-You need to ensure that when a failure occurs during the build or release process. all the team members are notified by using Microsoft Teams.
-The solution must minimize development effort.
-What should you do?

-- [ ] Use Azure Automation to connect to the Azure DevOps REST API and notify the team members.
-- [ ] Install the Azure Pipelines app for Teams and configure a subscription to receive notifications in a channel.
-- [x] Install the Azure Boards app for Teams and configure a subscription to receive notifications in a channel.
-- [ ] Use an Azure function to connect to the Azure DevOps REST API and notify the team members.

-### You have an Azure DevOps project that uses many package feeds.
-You need to simplify the project by using a single feed that stores packages produced by your company and packages consumed from remote feeds.
-The solution must support public feeds and authenticated feeds.
-What should you enable in DevOps?

-- [ ] Universal Packages
-- [x] views in Azure Artifacts
-- [ ] upstream sources
-- [ ] a symbol server

 ### You are designing an Azure DevOps strategy for your company’s development team.
 You suspect that the team’s productivity is low due to accumulate technical debt.
 You need to recommend a metric to assess the amount of the team’s technical debt.
 What should you recommend?